deblasiolab/Opalv3/README.md

 Quick-start
 -----------

-(1) After downloading opal.tgz, unpack with the command tar -xzf Opal.tgz
+(1) After cloning this repository, simply run `make` from the command line,
-This will create a folder opal_x.y.z, containing four files:
+        this will create a `bin` folder and a new `Opal.jar` file.
-  - 00README (this file)
-  - Opal.jar (the heart of Opal, a Java jar file)
-  - opal (a shell script that runs Opal.jar with appropriate Java flags)
-  - predict_structure.pl (a perl script that handles the job of calling psipred, and collating the results into a format recognized by Opal.jar)

 (2) To build a alignment, use one of the following commands: